anyone-protocol/sbws/docs/source/testing.rst

 Installing tests dependencies and running tests
 ==================================================

-To run the tests, extra Python depenencies are needed:
+To run the tests, extra Python dependencies are needed:

 - Flake8_
 - tox_